-Prioritising monitoring in a pandemic-like situation
+Prioritising monitoring in a resource-poor scenario

-The impact of the SARS-CoV-2 pandemic highlighted challenges for ongoing drug monitoring with general practitioners and mental health services needing to prioritise blood testing services whilst ensuring patient safety.2 In this context, there may be a case for less frequent monitoring in people with stable drug levels without compromising safety.24,41,42 In patients on antipsychotics or anticonvulsants, annual ongoing monitoring should be maintained wherever possible, particularly for U&E (risk of hyponatraemia with antipsychotics) and FBC (risk of agranulocytosis).
-However, for lithium, those in whom previous results have remained stable over time and who have adequate renal function, it is possible that monitoring could be extended to annually.25
+The impact of the SARS-CoV-2 pandemic highlighted challenges for ongoing drug monitoring with general practitioners and mental health services needing to prioritise blood testing services whilst ensuring patient safety.2 In this context, there may be a case for less frequent monitoring in people with stable drug levels without compromising safety.25,41,42 In patients on antipsychotics or anticonvulsants, maintain annual ongoing monitoring wherever possible, particularly for U&E (risk of hyponatraemia with antipsychotics) and FBC (risk of agranulocytosis).
+However, for lithium, those in whom previous results have remained stable over time and who have adequate renal function, it could be possible to extend monitoring to annually.26,42

-In our area, we developed a nurse-led service whereby all severely mentally ill patients including those with BD are offered annual physical health review by a dedicated team who inputs results to both GPs and specialist mental health unit systems, and liaises with the appropriate specialists when results are abnormal.
+In our area, we developed a nurse-led service, commissioned by primary care and run by specialist care (but with close links to primary care) whereby all severely mentally ill patients including those with bipolar disorder are offered annual physical health review by a dedicated, community-based nurse team.
+They input results to both GPs and specialist mental health unit systems (thereby avoiding the duplication as experienced by our patient example), and liaises with the appropriate specialists when results are abnormal.
 This maximises efficiency and communication whilst minimising the risks of duplicated appointments, as experienced by our patient contributor.
+Examples of similar initiatives are described in the NHS England Improving the Physical Health of People with Serious Mental Illness toolkit developed by the Royal College of Psychiatrists.34